saleweaver/python-amazon-sp-api/README.md

 ## Amazon Selling-Partner API

-A wrapper around **Amazon's Selling Partner API** with some additions, and an easy-to-use interface.
+A wrapper to access **Amazon's Selling Partner API** with an easy-to-use interface.

 ### Q & A